 - The Expected Timeline shows the start/completion dates that are now expected given the current situation.
 For project plans that use precedents, the expected dates for an activity automatically shift in response to delays in prior activities.
 (See Project Planner Timelines.) - The Actual Timeline records when a gate or action has actually started or completed.
-If the gate has dependents, these dates are automatically inherited in the following way: - The actual start date is the earliest actual start date from the dependents. - The actual completion date is the latest actual completion date from the dependents. - The History fields display information about when the gate was created and last modified.
+If the gate has dependents, these dates are automatically inherited in the following way: - The actual start date is the earliest actual start date from the dependents. - The actual completion date is the latest actual completion date from the dependents. - The Relevant Metrics fields let you display up to three relevant metrics in the gate.
+The Push to Metrics fields let you "push" the gate's percent completed and actual vs. planned resource usage to metrics so they can be tracked and displayed in other locations.
+(See Using Metrics in Project Planner Gates.) - The History fields display information about when the gate was created and last modified.
 If the history log has been activated at the project level, you can click the View Item History icon to open the Record History Log for the item. - Watch allows each individual user to subscribe to receive an alert (via e-mail, SMS text message or portal message) when the gate is changed.
 (See Subscribing to a Watch.) - Gate Monitors allows you to specify individual users and/or groups of users who will receive alerts for the gate, regardless of whether they have personally subscribed to a watch.
 (See Action and Gate Monitors.)